jcornaz/heron/CONTRIBUTING.md

 This is a standard `cargo` setup, and you shouldn't be too surprised.

 * Run the tests with: `cargo test --workspace`
-* Run the demo: `cargo run --example demo --no-default-features --features "2d"`
+* Run the demo: `cargo run --example demo --features "2d"`

 ## Coding standards